chris-moreton/rival-chess-haskell/README.md

 doing wrong.
 In particular, given the problem domain, suggestions on how to improve performance would be very welcome.

 The move generator has been tested against many <a href="https://www.chessprogramming.org/Perft">Perft tests</a> and appears to be flawless.
-However, in my thirty or so years of writing chess programs, subtle bugs do crop up and are both infuriating and fascinating.
+However, in my thirty or so years of writing chess programs, I have seen beautifully subtle bugs crop up which are both infuriating and fascinating.

 ### Get moves for a position (does not filter checks)